scarletbright/avalanche-docs/docs/v1.0/en/api/platform.md

   Omitted if `subnetID` is the default subnet.
 * `stakeAmount` is the amount of nAVA this validator staked.
   Omitted if `subnetID` is not the default subnet.
-* `address` is the P Chain account which was passed in as `destination` when adding the validator.
+* `address` is the P Chain address which was passed in as `destination` when adding the validator.
 * `id` is the validator's ID.

 #### Example Call